 Dr. Sapp also recently served on collaborative research projects on the topics of teacher credibility, student motivation, and conflict resolution that have been published in the International Journal of Communication, Communication Education, Journal of Communication Studies, Communication Research Reports, and Communication Currents.
 In 2009, he co-edited a book on feminist pedagogy published by Johns Hopkins University Press, and in 2010, Dr. Sapp won a top research award from the Association for Business Communication for an article on the assessment of student internship experiences.

-In his role as Vice Provost for Academic Affairs at LMU, Dr. Sapp’s responsibilities include oversight of 14 units in the Academic Affairs division, including the Academic Resource Center, Academy for Catholic Thought and Imagination, Air Force ROTC, Office of Assessment, Center for Teaching Excellence, Center for Urban Resilience, Disability Support Services, Institutional Research and Decision Support, Katz Family Academic Skills Program, Leavey Center for the Study of Los Angeles, LMU Extension (and Continuing Education), Technology and Enhanced Learning, and the Marymount Institute for Faith, Culture, and the Arts.
+In his role as Vice Provost for Academic Affairs at LMU, Dr. Sapp’s responsibilities include oversight of various units in the Academic Affairs division, including the Academy for Catholic Thought and Imagination, Air Force ROTC, Office of Assessment, Center for Urban Resilience, Institutional Research and Decision Support, Leavey Center for the Study of Los Angeles, LMU Extension (and Continuing Education), and the Marymount Institute for Faith, Culture, and the Arts.

 As Associate Vice President for Academic Affairs at Fairfield University, Dr. Sapp led successful initiatives on undergraduate retention and graduation, academic support services, and student-faculty collaborative research; he supervised two federal TRIO programs to support low-income and first-generation students; and he shepherded several donor gifts to support faculty-student mentorship of research.